BenSchZA/intro-to-bonding-curves/md-intro.md

 ---
 ## Misconceptions
 * Bonding curves are ponzi schemes

-* Bonding curves are for funding, exchanges, & eliminate speculation
+* Bonding curves are only used for funding, exchanges, & eliminate speculation

-* Uniswap is a bonding curve
+* Uniswap is a bonding curve (kind of)

 ---
 # Background